 10.)
 Pop over to Formentera

-Island hopping whilst in Ibiza is pretty easy, so if you want to explore another little place, pop over to the island of Formentera for a day trip.
+Island hopping whilst in Ibiza is pretty easy, so if you want to explore another little place, pop over to the island of Formentera by booking this all-inclusive ticket.
+You’ll get 5-hours of free time on Formentera, head wine tasting and enjoy some yummy sangria.

 The island itself is pretty small and has some lovely beaches and places to see.
 Once there, you can rent a bike and see much more of the island (or even stay overnight if you want).